 >>>2015-16 PBC Co-Coach of the Year

-Mark Gainous enters his fifth season as the head coach of Bobcat Men's Basketball.
-In his second year in charge of the Bobcats, Gainous steered a major turnaround.
+Mark Gainous enters his sixth season as the head coach of Bobcat Men's Basketball.
+In his time in charge of the Bobcats, Gainous steered a major turnaround.

 In the 2014-15 season a young Bobcat team went 9-19 and won the PBC's Team Sportsmanship Award.
 In 2015-16 the Bobcats and Gainous stunned the rest of the PBC on their way to an 18-11 overall record and a Peach Belt Tournament berth.

 Gainous' success in year two earned him Co-Peach Belt Coach of the Year.
 Bobcats swept the Peach Belt end of season awards, as Terrell Harris was named Player of the Year and Isaac Thomas earned Co-Freshman of the Year.
 Harris earned All-America and All-Region status as well as a spot in the D2 Senior All-Star Game.
 The Bobcats got their first PBC Elite 15 Award in 2015-16, as Evyn Smith had the top GPA among the teams in the PBC Tournament.

 The 2017-18 campaign brought the second PBC Freshman of the Year under Gainous' guidance, as guard Jordan Thomas was named the best rookie.
 Gainous has one All-American, two All-Conference Honorees and an Academic All-District selection in his five years.

 In 2018-19, the team went 17-12, falling in the PBC Quarterfinal.
 The team posted a win over No. 25 UNC Pembroke and Isaac Thomas broke the career rebounding record in the Peach Belt.
 The team had the fewest turnovers in the PBC, averaging just 12.5 per contest.